kadirtastepe/LSF-and-MTF-Measurement/README.md

 <img src="http://latex.codecogs.com/svg.latex?\fbox{$\sigma=\frac{1}{106\sqrt{2\pi}}=3.76\times&space;10^{-3}(\frac{1}{pixel})$}&space;" title="http://latex.codecogs.com/svg.latex?\fbox{$\sigma=\frac{1}{106\sqrt{2\pi}}=3.76\times 10^{-3}(\frac{1}{pixel})$} " />

 ### Conclusions
-Line spread function(LSF) is a measure of the ability of a optical system to form sharp images.
-As we see in graphs width of the narrow bandwidth is better for resolving images.
-Because of that in a wide bandwith(FWHM) system lines may not be distinguishable.
+Line spread function(LSF) is a measure of the ability of an optical system to form sharp images.
+As we see in the graphs width of the narrow bandwidth is better for resolving images.
+Because of that in a wide bandwidth (FWHM) system lines may not be distinguishable.

-FWHM is a measure of distiguishability between physical features.
-For our system some features resolvable for 0.1mm, because of the sampling medium and test image.
+FWHM is a measure of distinguishability between physical features.
+For our system some features are resolvable for 0.1mm, because of the sampling medium and test image.
 If two peaks have overlapping FWHMs, they are unresolvable, they will look like one peak.

 # Modulation Transfer Function(MTF)
 ## Method of Experiment
 A test image is prepared in Mathematica 12.1.1.
 All objects are in actual size.
 This test image includes five equidistant vertical black and white stripes from 100 lp/cm to 2 lp/cm.
 First I created equidistant stripes in actual size, then changed the widths of the stripes.

 ### Object Design and Experimental Procedure
-By using same Mathematica code we generate actual size test images.
+By using the same Mathematica code we generate actual size test images.

-Each 5 stripes forms an object.
-I cropped every object in paint with respect to their frequencies in order to analyze them one by one.
+Every 5 stripes form an object.
+I cropped every object in the paint with respect to their frequencies in order to analyze them one by one.

 ![samplings](samplings.png)

-Some samples seems different from test image, because of the low DPI printer.
+Some samples seem different from the test image, because of the low DPI printer.
-We are going to find intensity profiles of these samples, just like in the LSF section.
+We are going to find the intensity profiles of these samples, just like in the LSF section.

 ### Analysis of the Objects
-Plotting intensities of small samples of grayscaled images pixels in horizontal direction gives intensity profile of the image.
+Plotting intensities of small samples of grayscaled images pixels in horizontal direction gives the intensity profile of the image.

 ```Matlab
 clear all, close all, clc